-While everyone’s recovery is unique and you should always follow the advice of your physician and physical therapist, these guidelines will help give you an idea of what to expect and how to plan your return to activities.
+While each person’s recovery is unique, and you should always follow the advice of your physician and physical therapist, these guidelines will help give you an idea of what to expect and how to plan your return to activities.

 In the first six weeks after surgery major goals include strengthening, balance training, and progressing to walking without the use of an assistive device.
 In the following 6 to 12 weeks it is important to focus on more advanced therapy goals.
 These may include regaining full strength, improving endurance, being able to function at home independently (getting dressed, for example), and going up and down stairs safely.

 When you have met your physical therapy goals, are not experiencing any pain, and the X-rays taken by your surgeon look good, you will likely be ready to return to exercise.
 Your physical therapist and physician will let you know when the appropriate time is but total hip replacement patients typically return to certain activities three to six months after surgery.